Freshman Seminars, Fall 2014

-The Freshman Seminar Course, “Science, Technology and Society,” will be designed to explore the inter-dependencies that exist among science, technology and society.
+This Freshman Seminar is designed to explore the inter-dependencies that exist among science, technology and society.
 Students will have the opportunity to identify and diagnose the complex relationships that characterize the co-existence and co-dependencies of these three entities and the influences that each has on the others.
-They will examine the directions of today’s scientific and technological pursuits and discuss the risks inherent in those research and development efforts.
-In the process, students will discover the connections between the science and technology capabilities and activities of a society and its economics, culture, politics, educational status, etc. Of interest will be the development of an understanding of how societies support and invest in science and technology.
+We will examine the directions of today’s scientific and technological pursuits and discuss the risks inherent in those research and development efforts.
+In the process, students will discover the connections between the scientific activities of a society and its economics, culture, politics, and educational status.
+We will discuss the ways in which societies support and invest in science and technology.

 John Brooks Slaughter is Professor of Education and Engineering with appointments in the Rossier School of Education, Viterbi School of Engineering, and the Dornsife College of Letters, Arts and Sciences.
 He has been the Director of the National Science Foundation and president of both the University of Maryland and Occidental College.
 His current research and teaching interests include issues of academic leadership, diversity, and the history of technology.

-The University of Southern California is one of the world's leading earthquake and tsunamis research centers.
-Virtually every region of the planet experiences earthquakes at one time or another, but California experiences especially frequent events.
-When earthquakes occur in major metropolitan areas, effects can be dramatic.
+The University of Southern California is one of the world's leading earthquake and tsunami research centers.
+Virtually every region of the planet experiences earthquakes at one time or another, but California experiences them frequently.
+When earthquakes occur in major metropolitan areas, the effects can be dramatic.
 San Francisco is still recovering from the Loma Prieta earthquake of 1989, and Los Angeles will be responding to the effects of the January 17, 1994 Northridge earthquake for years to come.
-Earthquakes have become an everyday occurrence through the world.
+Earthquakes have become an everyday occurrence throughout the world.